Elias Díaz Player Props: Rockies vs. Nationals

-Elias Diaz, with a slugging percentage of .258 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies versus the Washington Nationals, with Patrick Corbin on the hill, July 24 at 7:05 PM ET.
+On Wednesday, Elias Diaz (batting .212 in his past 10 games) and the Colorado Rockies face the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 12:05 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Marlins.
+He had three hits (going 3-for-4 with two RBI) in his most recent appearance against the Nationals.

 Elias Díaz Game Info & Props vs. the Nationals